All Episodes

 He's the CEO and the founder of Project Veritas.

-Great work, James uh O'Keefe.
+Great work, James O'Keefe.

 I thought it was just the Iowa field office.

-I guess it's what, now South Carolina, did the Iowa guy get fired?
+Did the Iowa guy get fired?

-Uh this is now the second staffer from the state of South Carolina, also a paid field organizer for the Bernie Sanders campaign, Martin Weisberger.
+The Iowa organizer who was praising gulags and violence, this is now the second staffer from the state of South Carolina, also a paid field organizer for the Bernie Sanders campaign, Martin Weisberger.

 So this is now two paid staffers.

-Uh we are currently outside all of these offices in South Carolina as I speak, trying to track these people down for comment, but no comment, Sean, from the Bernie campaign on any of this.
+We are currently outside all of these offices in South Carolina as I speak, trying to track these people down for comment, but no comment, Sean, from the Bernie campaign on any of this.

-Well, that doesn't surprise me, but uh could you imagine for just a second any Trump field organizer saying the things that Bernie's field organizers are saying?
+Well, that doesn't surprise me, but could you imagine for just a second any Trump field organizer saying the things that Bernie's field organizers are saying?

 And they seem to have the same mindset.

-Now, was the South Carolina guy talking to the Iowa guy because they both like this whole idea of the Soviet Union and Stalin and re-education camps, and um both seem ready for revolution.
+Because they both like this whole idea of the Soviet Union and Stalin and re-education camps and both seem ready for evolution.

-Well, we don't we don't know, but we do know that uh uh on his Twitter feed, Martin, this is this guy from South Carolina, his name is Martin, paid field organizer for Bernie.
+Well, we don't know, but we do know that on his Twitter feed, Martin, this is this guy from South Carolina.

 That was the guy that we recorded last week in Iowa saying similar things.

-Martin took down his Twitter account and took down his Facebook account.
+One new development, Sean, I forgot to mention today Martin took down his Twitter account and took down his Facebook account.

-So if you recall in Iowa, all of the state directors took down their Twitter accounts.
+So if you recall, in Iowa, all of the state directors took down their Twitter accounts.

 All of these paid people are taking down all their social media accounts, and their whole job is to get the message out.